neugierige/swift-style-guide/README.md

 ###Swift-Clean

 We use the Swift-Clean app in order to ensure code quality and consistency across our projects.
-The program is available [here](http://swiftcleanapp.com) and our config is available in [this repository](SwiftStyleSettings.plist).
+The program is available [here](http://swiftcleanapp.com) and our config is available in [here](SwiftStyleSettings.plist).
 A license for Intrepid employees is available if needed.

 ###Whitespace